Quansight-Labs/accessible-pygments/CONTRIBUTING.md

 Please share your thoughts for fixes and features in the issue tracker.
 When doing so, please a clear description and provide useful environment information.
-Please share your thoughts for fixes and features in the issue tracker.
-Add a clear description, and please provide useful environment information.
+Please share your thoughts for fixes and features [in the issue tracker](https://github.com/Quansight-Labs/accessible-pygments/issues).
+When doing so, add a clear description, and please provide as much information as possible about your environment.

 ## Contributing to this package

-For creating your development environment locally you will need to have the following tools installed:

-### Prerequisites 📦
+### Pre-requisites 📦

 You will need to have the following installed locally: